Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m2.md

   - Deprecated thumbnail util APIs have been removed.
 - Audio Framework
   - New APIs for sound effects have been added.
-    - Support Acoustic Echo Cancellation functionality.
+    - Supports Acoustic Echo Cancellation functionality.
-    - Support Noise Suppression based on neural network.
+    - Supports Noise Suppression based on neural network.
-    - Support Automatic Gain Control.
+    - Supports Automatic Gain Control.
-    - Support to be able to get a reference playback stream when recording sound.
+    - Supports to be able to get a reference playback stream when recording sound.
 - Media Player
   - New APIs for video codec type settings have been added.
 - MediaController